aragonzkresearch/tlcs-c/examples/howtoencrypt.md

 KEzRSAuOITUY6eVNsvFoycOSu+WnukyiXziy2EGSgCBUJHIMiboEofkwKwYJKoZI
 hvcNAQcBMBQGCCqGSIb3DQMHBAhIIrIxxjQzB4AImRmqeljdJ08=
 ```
+Alice will send this file ``ct.p7m`` to Bob.

-At time ``R``, as shown [before](https://github.com/aragonzkresearch/tlcs-c/blob/main/examples/howtoencrypt.md#openssl-examples), we can compute the secret key ``sk.pem``.
+At time ``R``, as shown [before](https://github.com/aragonzkresearch/tlcs-c/blob/main/examples/howtoencrypt.md#openssl-examples), Bob can compute the secret key ``sk.pem``.
-You can now run the following script to decrypt and get the string "ciao":
+Bob can now run the following script to decrypt and get the string "ciao":
 ```bash
 openssl cms -decrypt -in ct.p7m -CAfile CA.pem  -inkey sk.pem
 ```
 ### Encrypted emails from email clients
-Virtually, it should be possible to integrate this with email clients by importing the corresponding certificate ``user@gmail.com.crt`` and then using your favourite email client to send emails to address ``user@gmail.com``.
+Virtually, it should be possible to integrate this with email clients in the following way.
+First, the sender Alice needs to import the corresponding certificate ``user@gmail.com.crt``.
+Second, after having imported such certificate, Alice also needs to add ``CA.pem`` as trusted root certificate in her email system (or OS) so that the certificate ``user@gmail.com.p12`` looks as coming from a trusted source.
+Finally, Alice can use her favourite email client to send an encrypted message to Bob.

+In order to be able to decrypt after round ``R``, Bob with email ``user@gmail.com`` needs to perform the following operations.
+As shown [before](https://github.com/aragonzkresearch/tlcs-c/blob/main/examples/howtoencrypt.md#openssl-examples), Bob can compute the secret key ``sk.pem``.
-Moreover, the user ``user@gmail.com`` who needs to decrypt after round ``R`` should be able to set as his/her own decryption certificate the file ``user@gmail.com.p12`` output by the following script:
+Then, Bob needs to compute the certificate ``user@gmail.com.p12`` output by the following script:
 ```bash
 ../sk2cert.sh sk.pem user@gmail.com CAsk.pem CA.pem
 ````
+and to import such certificate in his own email client or OS.

-After having imported such certificate, the user ``user@gmail.com`` also needs to add ``CA.pem`` as trusted root certificate in his/her email system (or OS).
+Finally, after having imported such certificate, Bob also needs to add ``CA.pem`` as trusted root certificate in his email system (or OS) so that the certificate ``user@gmail.com.p12`` looks as coming from a trusted source.

+#### Issues
-The issue to prevent this to work inside email clients can be the support for ECC.
+The issue to prevent all this to work inside email clients can be the support for ECC.

 ## Other frameworks
 We will soon show examples on how to use our TLCS system with other libraries and development frameworks.
 For the moment, observe that we showed that the public and secret keys offered by our system can be converted in known formats and so can be used by virtually all crypto libraries.